brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 could only dream about before, but now they can have it for free.
 If you start with these teams you can control the pace and your use of resources for on boarding much better.
 You can also iron out the most common problems before tackling the bigger more complex teams.
+Because there will always be use cases and situation you had not planned for.

-## Don't underestimate the human psyche
+## Don't underestimate the human aspect
 Something that really surprised me early on was how some teams that were in dire need of migrating from existing unmaintained platforms or tooling were reluctant to do so.
 They seemed to agree that what we offered would help them, and they hated their